aggie-coding-club/maroon-engine/README.md

 ## System Requirements
 This project assumes you have access to x64 Windows 7 or later.

-You will also need to have a version of OpenGL version 3.3 or later drivers.
+You will also need to have a version of OpenGL version 3.3 or later drivers..
 You can check OpenGL version by using this download link:
 https://www.realtech-vr.com/api/deeplink?SKU=15&target=UrlWin32